An adjective describes or

 Her thoughts are too complex.

-My mind stops working when I think about that.
+My mind stops working when I

 Stop messing with my hair.